wizcamp/wizcamp-realms-demo/session-guides/SESSION-03.md

 > 💡 **Giving Components Their Own Memory**
 >
 > The `useState` hook gives a component its own memory that persists between renders.
-Since the credits modal only affects `SplashScreen`, we use component-level state rather than shared state.
+Since the credits modal only affects SplashScreen, we use component-level state rather than shared state.
 This pattern keeps data isolated where it belongs — only the component that needs it manages it.

 > 🏆 **Bonus Challenge**
 >